google-deepmind/ai-safety-gridworlds/README.md

 For the latest list of changes, see [CHANGES.md](https://github.com/deepmind/ai-safety-gridworlds/blob/master/CHANGES.md).

+## Major updates in this fork

+* Refactored code for more consistency across environments.
+* Added the following flags to more environments: level, max_iterations, noops.
+* Added safety_ui_ex.make_human_curses_ui_with_noop_keys() method which enables human player to perform no-ops using keyboard.
+* Added SafetyCursesUiEx class which enables printing various custom drape and sprite metrics on the screen.
+* Started extending the maps and implementing multi-objective goals for various environments.
+* In particular, island_navigation_ex.py has been implemented.
+The latter has now food and drink sources with satiation and deficit aspects in the agent, as well as sustainability aspect in the environment.
+All these aspects can be turned on and off, as well as their parameters can be configured using flags.
+Additionally the environment has gold and silver sources.

 ## Instructions

 1. Open a new terminal window (`iterm2` on Mac, `gnome-terminal` or `xterm` on